-- the Ubuntu One indicator see Ubuntu One on page 76; - the Messaging indicator see Using instant messaging on page 60; - the Network indicator see Getting online on page 39; - the Session indicator see Session options on page 34.
+- the Messaging indicator see Using instant messaging on page 58; - the Network indicator see Getting online on page 37; - the Session indicator see Session options on page 32.

 Figure 2.2: The indicators of the menu bar.

 Note that some older applications may still display their menu within the application window.